First-7-day priorities

 Your stock-option exercise window is usually only 90 days after termination.
 Miss it and your options expire worthless.
 Plus 401k choices: roll over, leave, or take a hardship distribution.
 Each has a tax cost.

 Eight clauses to review before you sign.
-Non-disparagement scope, arbitration, non-competes, equity acceleration, bonus claw-back.
-Each can quietly cost you your next job or your earned bonus.
+Non-disparagement scope, arbitration, non-competes, equity acceleration, bonus protection.
+We highlight what's negotiable and exactly how to ask for it.

 Month-by-month for the next six months.
 Severance lump sum, unemployment timing, COBRA outflow, projected expenses.
 Knowing exactly when the runway ends is somehow less scary than not knowing.